Darlington: Government and service sector

+Darlington Building Society is based in the town.

 Darlington Borough Council announced that the site for the DL1 complex, previously a car park for Darlington Town Hall, was also to be redeveloped to house riverside office space for the Department for Education to replace its previous office on the edge of the town in Mowden, in an effort to safeguard Darlington jobs.
 This was officially opened on 19 March 2015.
 The Disclosure and Barring Service has a national office in the town.
-Amazon UK operates a warehouse facility, which opened in early 2020, employing 1,300 full-time staff, one of the town’s biggest employers.
+Amazon UK operates a warehouse facility, which opened in early 2020, employing 1,300 full-time staff, one of the town's biggest employers.

-Telecommunication

 EE is the largest private sector employer in the town, with 2,500 staff.
 The company took over its operations from one of its predecessors, Orange Mobile.
-The international telecommunications company BT Group recently announced Darlington as one of the economically important locations in England to have BT fibre-optic cables installed underground as part of the company's BT Infinity superfast broadband rollout project.
-BT Group cites its decision to include Darlington in the national rollour of multi-provider fibre optic (cable) broadband as necessary due to the towns relatively large amount of IT demanding firms and future plans for developments including space for high-tech firms.

 Morton Park

 The Morton Park area of Darlington is currently undergoing a partial redevelopment, with areas of unused waste land being redeveloped into modern industrial and office space.
-Companies based in Morton Park and the surrounding area are Infoserve Ltd and vehicle rental company Northgate Vehicle Hire.
-Morrisons supermarket at Morton Park opened in August 1995.

-Other commercial spaces in Darlington include North Road Industrial Estate, which includes a Morrisons supermarket; Cleveland Trading Estate and Faverdale Industrial Estate.
+Other commercial spaces in Darlington include North Road Industrial Estate, Cleveland Trading Estate and Faverdale Industrial Estate.
 The council depot on Central Park is also to be redeveloped into commercial space.